Felipe-Bryan/Felipe-Bryan/README.md

 <h3>&nbsp;About me </h3>

 - Exploring new techs and learning to be a Full Stack Web Developer<br>
-- Studying Web Developer Full Stack at <a href="https://www.growdev.com.br/">Growdev</a>
+- Web Developer Full Stack<br>
-- Now learning about Front-End developing: HTML, CSS and JavaScript.<br>
+- Learning Data Science
-- In my free time I like to watch to series and read about programming <br>
+- In my free time I like to watch to series and read about programming and Data science<br>
-- I don't have professional experience in the technology area yet, but I have a lot of experience with sales <br>
+- I don't have professional experience in the technology area yet, but I have a lot of experience with sales<br>

 <h3>:rocket: &nbsp;My skills</h3>